The School for Good and Evil

 Sophie is all pink and skincare and fluff when she befriends Agatha, the village goth girl who lives in the cemetery with her mother, who isn't exactly a witch, but she's only missing the pointed hat.
 Sophie is convinced she will go to the School for Good and find her prince and her happily ever after . . . until she and Agatha are both transported to the school where Agatha is placed in the School for Good and Sophie is sent to the School for Evil.
 It's hard to know who is more disturbed by this turn of events.

 This story has a really interesting premise and some delightful moments - if you've ever fantasized about vengeance on the snotty, pink-clad, would-be princess - this book delivers.
-There is a strong girl power message, and the plot raises some interesting questions about truth and goodness.
+There is a strong girl-power message, and the plot raises some interesting questions about truth and goodness.
 The world-building seems excessively descriptive, with extra action that isn't fully developed or necessary (although there are sequels, so that could explain it).
 Lots of potential, but, at 488 pages, I think it could work better without so broad a scope.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .